 A single member may register multiple URLs for their content, but multiple resolution usually involves coordination between several members.
 One member needs to deposit the DOIs and metadata as the primary depositor.
 The primary depositor is typically the DOI prefix owner of the content being registered, and will commit to maintaining the metadata record.
 If second (or third) parties are involved, they will only be able to add and update secondary URLs for existing records.

 There are no fees associated with multiple resolution.
-To get started, please let us know who and what content is involved in your multiple resolution project, and send us your interim page and of course your additional URLs.
+To get started, please let us know who and what content is involved in your multiple resolution project, and send us your additional URLs.
 Learn more about how to set up multiple resolution.

 If the content you are working with does not already have DOIs and is not published by you, please contact us.